Tencent/rapidjson/doc/schema.md

 }
 ~~~

-This is exactly the method used in [schemavalidator](example/schemavalidator/schemavalidator.cpp) example.
+This is exactly the method used in the [schemavalidator](example/schemavalidator/schemavalidator.cpp) example.
 The distinct advantage is low memory usage, no matter how big the JSON was (the memory usage depends on the complexity of the schema).

 If you need to handle the SAX events further, then you need to use the template class `GenericSchemaValidator` to set the output handler of the validator: